raas-dev/configent/README.md

         - Building all dependencies from source would be tedious task
 - Rocky Linux 8.5 has serious issues booting on aarch64
     - Rootless Docker installer (sh) does not work on x86_64 either
-- Podman does not seem very well with most containers (as of 2021-12)